 After Macau, and some much needed time to reset, Nick would occasionally ask me to fill in on the podcast when for whatever reason he couldn't get another guest in time.
 Over the months, my fill-ins happened increasingly frequently.
 People would start to come up to me, usually at magic events, and tell me how much they were enjoying "my podcast."
-I would always hasten to point out that it wasn't at all "my" podcast - simply Nick's podcast that I merely happened to be an increasingly frequent guest on.
+I would hasten to point out that it wasn't at all "my" podcast," simply Nick's podcast that I was merely an increasingly frequent guest on.

 However, after a few months of this, with Nick still alternating between Nick/Simon episodes and other magician guests, he noticed that the former were consistently getting more downloads than the latter.
 With the writing on the wall, we decided to formalise what most people assumed was the case anyway, and make it "our" podcast.

 So, Two Magicians One Mic is now officially a Nick Paul / Simon Coronel production.
-I find verbal communication FAR easier than writing, so if you've been missing the regular ThingsBySimon articles that have been largely absent for the past few years, the podcast may be a good place to catch up on what I'm doing, thinking, and think is worth talking about.
+I find talking FAR easier than writing, so if you've been missing the ThingsBySimon articles that have been largely absent for the past few years, the podcast may be a good place to catch up on what I'm doing, thinking, and feel is worth talking about.

 Official website: www.twomagiciansonemic.com